foxglove/mcap/website/docs/spec/index.md

 ### Array<array_type>

-Arrays are serialized using a `uint32` byte length followed by the serialized array elements.
+Variable length arrays are serialized using a `uint32` byte length followed by the serialized array elements.

     <byte length><serialized element><serialized element>...